Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 This page was designed with readers in mind.
 This page should be an easy and enjoyable experience for anyone that visits.
 Other websites that provide the same or similar servicve were reviewed by my self in order to know what customers are looking for.
 This helped me to figure out which features were most important for my site.

 ## Scope
 The main objective of this project was to make sure the user needs were meet.
 The design was simplictic so that I could focus on the functionality of the wbpage rather than the look of it.
 Making sure it was easy for the user to sign up, login and logout was also essential to providing a good service with this webpage.
 Users will visit this site to discover new books, save them to their library and possibly review them upon cmpletion.
 This can all be done quickly and efficiently on the BookMarked website.
+Some features such as updating a profile picture or contacting a support system for the webpage will have to be implemented some time in the future due to limited time.

 ## Structure
 The Book Marked webpage was designed to navigate with ease.
 Its simple and familiar layout allows the user an enjoyable and fun experience.
 The navbar in the top corner allows for easy movement through out the webpage aswell as additional navigation links on the bottom of the profile, signup and login pages.
-The books are the main focus of the webpgae so they take up most of the space on the home and profile page.
+The books are the main focus of the webpgae so they take up most of the space on the home and profile pages.
 The books are contained in a card panel with a scroll bar which allows for a clean and simple way to view the searched and featured books.
 All of these easy navigation tools and other features are to allow for optimal user experience.

 ## Skeleton
-There was no real theme to the design of the webpage.
+There was no real theme to the design of the webpage but I did aim to give a certain feel to it.
 I aimed to use very inviting and almost relaxing colours through out the page.
 The colours and layout were designed to draw users in and hopefully keep them coming back.
 The design of the page allowed for the sections conatining books(e.g featured books, searched books) to really stand out as these books are the whole reason for the users visit.
 The design will be disscused further in the design section of this document.

 ## Design
 **Wire Frames**